THIS ONE’S A FIGHTER

 I want to watch little tributes on SportsCenter with video clips and music about where she started and how far she’s come.
 About how, after so much hurt and pain, she’s beginning to allow herself to be vulnerable while giving up damaging addictive behaviors.

-The kind of workout counseling clients engage in is no less admirable than that of Ms. Catanzaro.
+The kind of workout mental health clients engage in is no less admirable than that of Ms. Catanzaro.
 It’s just different.
 It’s no less important.
 It’s just stealth.
 Just because a client’s victory over huge hurdles isn’t broadcast on a major network, and thousands of people don’t stand to applaud, doesn’t mean their journey is any less astonishing than an American Ninja Warrior.

-The strength of those who show up in my office is formidable, and no less valiant than any athlete.
+The strength of those who show up in my office is formidable and no less valiant than any athlete.

-Now, before you marathon runners and CrossFitters tar and feather me for blasphamy, please hear me: I greatly respect this female athlete and her physical prowess.
+Now, before you marathon runners and CrossFitters tar and feather me for blasphemy, please hear me: I greatly respect this female athlete and her physical prowess.
 I revere anyone with that kind of determination and skill.
 I found myself cheering for her, as well.

 I’m simply asking that we consider encouraging, celebrating, and affirming on a broader scale.
-Are there people in our lives fighting obstacle courses of trauma, betrayal and grief?
-Does their emotional weight lifting go unnoticed?
+Are there people in our lives fighting obstacle courses of trauma, betrayal, and grief?
+Does their emotional weightlifting go unnoticed?
 Do we acknowledge their struggle, journey, and courage?